menickname/waafle/README.md

 WAAFLE
 ====================
-*Widget to Annotate Assemblies and Find LGT Events*
+*Workflow to Annotate Assemblies and Find LGT Events*

-Last updated on Sept 29, 2014.
+Last updated on January 13, 2016.

 Authors: Tiffany Hsu and Eric A. Franzosa